Skip to content

 Relationship to Self and Others Group

-If interested, please contact Tina Lee at Tina.Lee@Baruch.cuny.edu.
+If interested, contact Shenette Scille-Tye at Shenette.Scille@Baruch.cuny.edu

-Black Mental Health Matters (BMHM) Support Sessions for Baruch Students
+Black Mental Health Matters (BMHM) Support Sessions

-and invite you to join Black Mental Health Matters.
-These support sessions aim to foster and support the growth, networking, collaboration, success, and well-being of Black Students.
+In light of ongoing racial violence and injustice towards Black, African American and African descendant communities, the Black Mental Health Matters support sessions aim to foster and support the growth, networking, collaboration, success, and well-being of Black Students at Baruch.
 Past topics have included:

-• Being Black at Baruch
+• Being Black at Baruch and intersecting identities

-• BLM Movement and Advocacy
+• BLM movement and advocacy

 • Power and privilege